 If you encounter any challenges with your car insurance claim, seeking assistance from a qualified Houston, Texas car accident attorney can help protect your rights and maximize your chances of obtaining a fair settlement.
 They possess the knowledge and experience necessary to navigate the complex legal landscape and negotiate with insurance companies on your behalf.

-Texas operates under a “fault” system regarding car accidents.
-This means that the at-fault driver is responsible for compensating the other party for damages resulting from the accident.
 If you are the victim of a car accident caused by another driver’s negligence, you have the right to pursue a legal claim against them to seek compensation for medical expenses, property damage, lost wages, and other related losses.

 Note that the police officer’s opinions on fault are not binding on anyone in a personal injury lawsuit.